harrythepuppet/Obsidian-1/Shadowdark(my world)/world/Cities(Posts).md

 #### Sanitarium
 Place to heal characters, attac

 #### Shady market
-Market to sell and buy artifacts, unre
+Market to sell and buy artifacts, not restrained by any plot